nyle-cmd/nyle-cmd/README.md

 ## 🌱 Learning

-Right now, I'm diving deep into the exciting world of Discrete Mathematics, where I'm exploring the fascinating connections between math and computer science.
+Right now, I'm diving deep into the exciting world of Probility and Statistics, where I'm exploring the fascinating connections between math and the programming language R.

 ## 💻 Portfolio